Covenant Classical School

 Covenant Classical School is a classical Christian school in Fort Worth, Texas.
 It offers education for K–12 and aims to "train students to live and think according to a biblical, Christ-centered worldview."
 It was founded in 1999, and is accredited by the Southern Association of Colleges and Schools.
 As of 2021, it had 433 students.

 The Covenant Classical Cavaliers compete in the Texas Association of Private and Parochial Schools as a 2A school.
-The six-man football team won the Division III state title in 2021.
+The six-man football team won the Division III state title in 2021, as well as the Division II Title in 2022 and 2024.